I work with dogs who find city life hard — the ones who bark at every siren, can't settle in the apartment, or fall apart on busy sidewalks.

 Certified Dog Trainer & Behavior Consultant

-Sessions take place in real life — in the home, on walks, and in everyday situations where behavior actually shows up.
+Sessions happen in real life: in your home, on walks, in the everyday situations where the behavior shows up.

 TESTIMONIALS: